ViniciusSperia/product-catalog/README.md

 ## Product Catalog API (Spring Boot + PostgreSQL)

-This is a RESTful API built with Spring Boot 3 and Java 17 for managing a simple product catalog.
+This is a RESTful API built with Spring Boot 3 and Java 17 for managing a secure product catalog system with user authentication, role-based access control, and dynamic filtering.

 ## Features

-- Create, retrieve, update, and delete (soft delete) products
+- Secure user authentication with JWT
+- Role-based access control:
+   - `ADMIN`: can create all roles
+   - `SUPERVISOR`: can create `VENDOR` and `CUSTOMER`
+   - `VENDOR`: can create `CUSTOMER`
+   - `CUSTOMER`: self-registration only
+- Product management with full CRUD (soft delete included)
+- Protected endpoints by role using `@PreAuthorize`
+- Public registration for `CUSTOMER` role
+- Paginated, sortable, and filterable product listing
+- Specification-based dynamic query filtering
 - Field validation with meaningful error messages
 - PostgreSQL persistence with JPA/Hibernate
-- Timestamps for creation and update (auto-managed)
-- Global exception handling with custom response format
+- Global exception handling with a unified response structure
+- Swagger UI for interactive API documentation
-- Clean architecture (DTO, Entity, Mapper, Service, Repository, Controller)
+- Clean layered architecture with DTO, Entity, Service, Repository, and Controller
 - Logging with SLF4J
-- Swagger UI for interactive API documentation
-- Paginated and sortable product listing via `/api/products/pageable`
-- Dynamic filtering by name (contains), minPrice (>=), and minStock (>=)
-- Specification-based query construction (no JPQL)
-- Integration tests for product filtering, sorting, update, and soft delete
+- Integration tests for authentication, filtering, and product management

 ## Technologies Used

 - Java 17
 - Spring Boot 3.2+
+- Spring Web
-- Spring Web + Spring Data JPA
+- Spring Data JPA
+- Spring Security (JWT)
-- Spring Validation
+- Spring Validation (Jakarta)
 - PostgreSQL
 - Lombok
 - Hibernate ORM
 - SLF4J Logging
 - Swagger (springdoc-openapi)
 - JUnit 5 + TestRestTemplate (Integration Testing)
+- H2 (for test environment)

 ## How to Run Locally